- How to resolve inconsistent, slow, or weak Wi-Fi connection

 Wireless devices have limitations when it comes to their signal range.
-If your wireless network devices are too far from each other, consider relocating the devices.
-Remember that distance is directly proportional to signal strength.
-The farther you are from the access point or router, the weaker the signal.
+If your network devices are too far from each other, consider relocating the devices.
+Remember the farther you are from the access point or router, the weaker the signal.

-To check if you're getting a stable connection, perform a continuous ping.
-If you're getting replies most of the time, this means the connection is stable.
-If time outs are occurring frequently, the connection is not that stable.
+Check to see if you’re getting a stable connection by performing a continuous ping.
+Receiving replies most of the time means the connection is stable.
+Frequent time-outs means the connection is not stable.

 Common obstructions are:

-If you have any of these objects between your wireless adapter and access point, consider relocating your access point or router somewhere high to get around the obstruction.
+If you have any of these objects between your device and your router or access point, consider relocating your access point or router somewhere high to get around the obstruction.

 Common sources of interference are:

 To solve the problem, change the channel and SSID on your access point or router.
 Preferred channels to use are 1, 6, 9 and 11 since they're considered as non-overlapping channels.
-To learn how to change your network's wireless channel, click here.
+To learn how to change your Wi-Fi channel, click here.

 If you are not sure about the settings, it is best to leave it at its default settings.
 The channel is set to Auto by default.
-This automatically defines the best wireless channel for your wireless network.
+This automatically defines the best Wi-Fi channel for your network.

 Outdated firmware on the router

-Outdated firmware on the router can sometimes cause connection issues in your network.
-To fix this, you need to upgrade the firmware of your router.
+Outdated router firmware can create connection issues.
+To fix this, update your router's firmware.
 To learn how to update your Belkin router's firmware, click here.

-However, if the powercycle still does not resolve the problem, you may need to reconfigure the wireless settings of your router.
+However, if the powercycle still does not resolve the problem, you may need to reconfigure the Wi-Fi settings of your router.

 NOTE: Instructions for reconfiguration may vary depending on your router model.

-You should have successfully resolved inconsistent, slow or weak wireless connection to your computers now.
+You should now have successfully resolved inconsistent, slow or weak Wi-Fi connection to your computers.

 Was this support article useful?